oscarlab/graphene-contrib/tensorflow-serving-cluster/tensorflow-serving/README.md

   - `download_model.sh` to download the model file.
   - `model_graph_to_saved_model.py` to convert the model file.
   - `run_graphene_tf_serving.sh` and `run_tf_serving.sh` to run TensorFlow Serving
-  with Graphene and with natively (without Graphene).
+  with Graphene and natively (without Graphene).
   - `generate_ssh_config.sh` to generate SSL/TLS certificate and key between TensorFlow Serving and client.